KaterinaZaharieva/DevOpsProject/README.md

         - step4:  Test
 				 - requirements before step execution : set-up python; installed dependancies;
-				 - step summary: uses python to unittest a file throught its file path; in our example that file is app_test.py
+				 - step summary: uses python to unittest a file throught its file path; in our example that file is app_test.py.
+If the test finds issues, the step and job fail

-    UnitTest:
+     GitLeaksCheck:
         - needs: for this job to begin the one(s) selected in the 'needs' row, they have to have finished successfully.

-  			- step1: Prepare repo
+  			- step1: Checkout code
   				- requirements before step execution : none
   				- step summary: checks-out the code

+  			- step2: Gitleaks check
+  			  - requirements before step execution : none
+  				- step summary: uses the 'gitleaks/gitleaks-action@v2' action and the secret our GITHUB_TOKEN, which scans in order to find potential security vulnerabilities in our git repositories, files, and directories.
+If the check finds security leaks, the step and job fail.

+     DB-Migration-Test:
+         - needs: for this job to begin the one(s) selected in the 'needs' row, they have to have finished successfully.

+  			 - step1:
+  				 - requirements before step execution : none
+           - services: sets up postgres service with image:postgres with env variables of the db(database), username and password, and with the options below
+  				 - step summary: checks-out the code with git-hub action; executes the joshuaavalon/flyway-action@v3.0.0 to a given postgres db, which checks for any db migrations that have been added or been requested

+    CodeCov:
+         - needs: for this job to begin the one(s) selected in the 'needs' row, they have to have finished successfully.

+  			- step1: Checkout code
+    				- requirements before step execution : none
+    				- step summary: checks-out the code

         - step2: Set up Python
   			  - requirements before step execution : none
-  				- step summary: Sets up python using the 'actions/setup-python@v1' available in the GitHub Marketplace.
+  				- step summary: Sets up python using the 'actions/setup-python@master' available in the GitHub Marketplace.
+Sets-up specifically python-version: 3.7 (could be another version, chosen by the writer of the workflow)

+        - step3: Check code coverage
+  			  - requirements before step execution : have python set-up from previous step in the current job; have added the CODECOV_TOKEN secret in the repositories secrets (Repo->Settings->Secrets and Variables->Add secret); have an account in CodeCov website in order to generate the Codecov token)
+  				- step summary: Uses to check for code coverage files using the 'codecov/codecov-action@v3' action; If any are found, they are checked, if none are found, step finishes.
+If any issues are found, the step and job fail

 		...